 In a beautiful Friday afternoon, we were flying from Helsinki to Brussels via Copenhagen Airport.
 We had a few problems with our Brussels Airlines flight that led to a long layover in Copenhagen.
 Luckily as Priority Pass and Diners Club card holders, many airport lounges were waiting for us.

 Unfortunately once we got in after registration, it was an immediate huge disappointment.
-The lounge did not look like a business lounge at all but a social room in a construction site.
+The lounge did not look like a business lounge at all but a social room on a construction site.
 It was really small, crowded, noisy and poorly furnished with old sofas.
 The overview of the lounge was ugly and untrendy.
 This lounge has never seen the beauty of Scandinavian design.

-The lounge's owner could defense by saying that there was a renovation going on.
+The lounge's owner could defend himself by saying that there was a renovation going on.
 That may be true but this information was not mentioned outside the lounge.
 The receptionist did not say any word about the renovation but it was a big surprise for the customers, as one can not notice it immediately from the entrance.

 How to Find the Lounge in Copenhagen Airport?